jasonbisson/terraform-google-workload-identity-federation/README.md

 - [Terraform][terraform] v0.13
 - [Terraform Provider for GCP][terraform-provider-gcp] plugin v3.61 or above

-### Service Account
+### Infrastructure deployment Account

-A service account with the following roles must be used to provision the resources of this module:
+A account with the following roles must be used to provision the resources of this module:

+- Identity Pool Admin: `roles/iam.workloadIdentityPoolAdmin`
-- Storage Admin: `roles/storage.admin`
+- Security Admin: `roles/iam.securityAdmin`

-The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a service account with the necessary roles applied.

 ### APIs

 A project with the following APIs enabled must be used to host the resources of this module:

+- Secure Token Service: `sts.googleapis.com`
+- IAM Credentials: `iamcredentials.googleapis.com`
+- Cloud Resource Manager: `cloudresourcemanager.googleapis.com`
+- IAM: `iam.googleapis.com`
-- Google Cloud Storage JSON API: `storage-api.googleapis.com`
+- Google Cloud Storage: `storage.googleapis.com`

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.